 I re-read it and thought “what on earth does that rubbish mean”?

-This wonderful soup is loaded with great seasonal root vegetables, carrot, potatoes and parsnip.
-It is then rounded out with lentils and bacon.
+This is loaded with fantastic seasonal root vegetables rounded out with lentil and bacon.

 Why on earth would ingredients like this need to be humble?

-I call for the use of green lentils in the recipe but changing them out would do no harm.
+I recommend prefer green lentils in this recipe but changing them out would do no harm.

 Green, Brown or even the Puy lentils I use in this lentil salad recipe will stay whole in this soup recipe and add texture.

 Swapping out for yellow or red lentils will lead to a much thicker soup more akin to my Dhansak Curry.
 This is because they break down when cooked.

 Finally, the potatoes, go for something floury because they will add starch into the soup.

 Asa a result, this will help create that thick and luxurious mouthfeel epitomised by a great pottage style soup.

 The simple and basic ingredients in this lentil and bacon pottage combine to create an insanely tasty and simple soup that is both warming and filling!